potassco/clintest/clintest/README.md

 Custom functions can be created and used in tests.

 ## Usage : Python script
-### In a new script
+### Quick example
 Clintest is able to call (by default) Clingo before running test if no model register is given to the solving call of the tests.
 Usage :

 ```python
 # Example usage (root directory)
 >>> import clintest
 >>> ct = clintest.Clintest(['example/pathfinding/satisfiability.json', 'example/pathfinding/test_instance01.json'])
 >>> ct()
 ```
-Output (might be different from actual version, however at least same data are still available):
+Output (might be different from actual version, however at least same datas are still available):
 ```console
 Test #1.1  : Must be SAT
 Configuration : {'controlParameters': ['0'], 'encodingsFileList': ['pathfinding.lp', 'instances/instance01.lp', 'optimization.lp']}